DiamondMVC/Diamond/README.md

 * Separate authentication that can be used either with or without the ACL
 * CSRF Protection
 * Easy integrated cookie/session API.
-* The network can be restricted to specific ips.
+* The network can be restricted to specific IPs.
 * Transactions
 * Unittesting
 * Logging